Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 It is critical that read pairs are kept in the same order in their respective files.
 If either a forward or reverse read mate is missing, the .fastq file is corrupt, and most tools will not be able to process it.

-- Do `UF703_head_R1.fastq` and `UF703_head_R2.fastq` have the same number of reads?

 - `UF703_tail_R1.fastq` and `UF703_tail_R2.fastq` are the last reads of their respective `.fastq` files.
 How many reads were demultiplexed to library UF703?

+- Do `UF703_head_R1.fastq` and `UF703_head_R2.fastq` have the same number of reads?

 Fastq format encodes base quality scores in American Standard Code for Information Interchange (ASCII) format.
 This means the probability that a base was called in error is represented by a single character.
 This is important because every sequenced base corresponds to one quality score, so there are the same number of characters in the base call and quality score lines.
 A Q value ≥ 30 (Fig. 4) is generally accepted as a low enough probability that a base was called in error.

 A good rule of thumb is if your quality scores look like they’re cursing you (!@*$?@?’./$/$@/=+&#!!!), they are because your data are so bad.

 <img src="https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/images/Fig.ascii.png" alt="PE sequencing" width="1200">

 *Figure 4: Base qualties in ASCII format.
 Q is Q score, is an integer value representing P_error, the estimated probability of an error.
 The ASCII column has the ASCII single character code and it's numeric value (you can ignore that numeric value).*

-- What is the reverse sequence for read @SRR15512705.3698378?
+- What is the sequence for the reverse read @SRR15512705.3698378?

 - Is it a good quality read?
 Why or why not?
 (Hint: the ASCII character codes are reported in the fastq file per base.
 A Q value ≥ 30 is the cutoff for an acceptable probability of error)